daniel-furman/daniel-furman-old/index.md

 <img src="images/auc.png?raw=true"/>

 **Fig 2. <ins><a target="_blank" rel="noopener noreferrer" href="https://github.com/daniel-furman/ensemble-climate-projections">Model Performance</a></ins>**.
-Performance metrics for the Night Lizard distribution model: an example of 10-fold cross validation ROC (left) and a boxplot of hold out (30%) F1 scores across dozens of modeling runs (right), both for the Night Lizard SDM.
+Performance metrics for the Night Lizard distribution model: an example of 10-fold cross validation ROC (left) and a boxplot of hold out (30%) F1 scores across dozens of modeling runs (right), each for the Night Lizard's SDM.

 **Full Title:** Assessing Climate Change Impacts on Xantusia vigilis lizards and their Joshua tree habitats with Ensemble Species Distribution Models.